noconnor/JUnitPerf/README.md

 ## Build Instructions

-To compile this project and run tests execute the following command from the root project directory: `gradle clean test`
+To compile this project and run tests execute the following command from the root project directory: `./gradlew clean test`

-To generate a library jar execute: `gradle clean assemble`
+To generate a library jar execute: `./gradlew clean assemble -x sign` or `./gradlew clean jar`

 **Intellij 14 Setup**